 House of Lords view in 2016:

-A) In early July 2016, Dr Philip Syrpis (of Bristol University) published his analysis of the EU law questions surrounding Article 50.
+A) In early July 2016, Dr Philip Syrpis (Bristol University) published his analysis of the EU law questions surrounding Article 50.
 Please see Part 1 and Part 2.
-Syrpis offers a useful discussion.
-In Part 1, he considered the arguments surrounding the revocation of notice question and suggested that an answer be obtained, if necessary, by an action in the Court of Justice of the EU.
+In Part 1, Dr Syrpis considered the arguments surrounding the revocation of notice question and suggested that an answer be obtained, if necessary, by an action in the Court of Justice of the EU.
 Regrettably, as things stand, there is no definitive answer and there is notable opinion either way.

 B) Writing on the UK Constitutional Law Group blog, Jake Rylatt (College Research Associate, Wolfson College, Cambridge) concluded that the stronger argument is that an Article 50 withdrawal notification may not be unilaterally revoked by the Member State concerned -see: